appdev-lessons/refactoring-msm-queries-1/content.md

-# Refactoring MSM Queries with Methods
+# Refactoring Must See Movies with Methods

-This chapter is the companion to [the refactoring-msm-queries-1 project](https://github.com/appdev-projects/refactoring-msm-queries-1), which is the sequel to the [the msm-queries project](https://github.com/appdev-projects/msm-queries).
+This lesson is the companion to [the refactoring-msm-queries-1 project](https://github.com/appdev-projects/refactoring-msm-queries-1), which is the sequel to the [the msm-queries project](https://github.com/appdev-projects/msm-queries).

 ## Objective